Sayeshen-Govender/Sayeshen-Govender-Honours-Project/README.md

 Now you should be able to perform testing on any of our pretrained models.

-**If you wish to verify that training works as inteded, you may uncomment the following**:
+**If you wish to verify that training works as intended, you may uncomment the following**:
 <img width="1989" height="645" alt="image" src="https://github.com/user-attachments/assets/ff40f3e4-929e-4b08-9297-5710634883a2" />
 <img width="1732" height="515" alt="image" src="https://github.com/user-attachments/assets/fe681a20-e46e-415a-a73d-b9b892a33379" />

+You can run `main.py` again using the command in Step 7 with your changes.

 Now for generating the training curves, we go to `curves.py`.